 It’s amazing how much you can see and how easily and quickly you can get used to new surroundings if you just walk around a bit and go where the roads lead you.
 It’s a great way to figure out actual walking distances between different locations, decide whether and what kind of public transport you might need to use during your stay, and you’ll likely come across a lot of the museums, restaurants, and other places you’re meaning to visit later.
 Knowing your way around, even from an hour of meandering, will make you feel so much more comfortable and cut down on a lot of the unknowns and anxiety that come with having your GPS guide you.

 I could keep going, but this post is getting a bit long – so I’ll sign off here and open it up to you all!
-Follow me on Twitter at @FrayedPassport or @SarahFromDC and share your best travel advice – or just share your recommendations for places to visit, because I am OPEN!
+Follow me on Twitter at @FrayedPassport and share your best travel advice – or just share your recommendations for places to visit, because I am OPEN!